TanyaElizabeth13/MilestoneProject1/README.md

 The new success page, that the user is navigated to after submitting the contact form, was also not part of the original designs.
 This was added to confirm to users that they have submitted the form correctly and their information has been received.

+> As a first time user of the site, I want to know my contact message has sent correctly.

 Having the elements inside the footer as rows in the original designs was changed to columns instead.
 This made the footer smaller and made the pages more balanced with the header size.

 Contact information was also added to the footer to make finding it easier.

+> As a fist time user of the site, I want to learn how to contact the company.

+> As a returning user of the site, I want to be able to quickly find the contact information of the company.

+> As an owner of the site, I want to have contact details easily available for new and current clients.

 The tagline element has been moved from the original location to a more central one to make the pages more symmetrical and match more with the new header location.